The Stories of Vizcaya

 Travel back in time and immerse yourself in the ancient craft of blacksmithing.
 Join us on Thursday, June 3, for a live blacksmith demo in Vizcaya Village, where the estate’s own historic blacksmith shop is located.
 “The Guild: Urban Craft and Folk Art School” will be with us to lead the demo and discuss the

 As part of the Beyond Vizcaya storytelling project, Vizcaya will be hosting a livestream Tuesday (3/23) at 11:30 a.m. with Dr. Marvin Dunn where he will share stories about Black migration, labor, cultural identity, and Miami during the Jim Crow Era.
-We’ll be exploring these topics through history, from the time before Vizcaya existed all the way
+We’ll be exploring these topics through history, from the time before Vizcaya existed all

 As part of the Beyond Vizcaya storytelling project, State Senator Shevrin Jones will be chatting with us LIVE on March 10 at 3:30 p.m.
 He will be sharing his family’s story as Bahamian immigrants, the community he represents, and how growing up in Miami has influenced his identity.
 Join us in this live discussion as